UHTHU/mastermind/README.md

 # Mastermind

-A simple command-line implementation of the Mastermind game in C++.
+A customizable command-line implementation of the Mastermind game in C++.

 ## How to Play

-- The computer generates a secret code consisting of 4 numbers (colors), each between 1 and 6.
+- The computer generates a secret code consisting of numbers (default: 4 digits, each between 1 and 10).
-- You have 10 guesses to crack the code.
+- You can set the code length, the range of digits, and the maximum number of attempts at the start.
 - After each guess, you’ll be told:
   - How many numbers are correct and in the correct position.
   - How many numbers are correct but in the wrong position.